Thomas Melville Dill: Personal life

-Dill married Ruth Rapalje Neilson (1880–1973) on 15 October 1900, and they had several children, some of whom followed him to positions of prominence in Bermuda or abroad.
-Their children were Ruth Rapalje Dill (1901–1986), Thomas Newbold Dill (1903–1970), Sir Nicholas Bayard Dill (known as Bayard Dill) (1905–1993), Laurence Dill (1907–1984), Helen Dill (1912–2004), Frances Rapalje Dill (1915–2009) and Diana Dill (1923–2015).
+Dill married Ruth Rapalje Neilson (1880–1973) on 15 October 1900, residing at "Newbold Place" from 1905, and they had several children, some of whom followed him to positions of prominence in Bermuda or abroad.
+Their children were Ruth Rapalje Dill (1901–1986), Thomas Newbold Dill (1903–1970), Sir Nicholas Bayard Dill (known as Bayard Dill) (1905–1993), Laurence Dill (1907–1984), Frances Rapalje Dill (1915–2009) and Diana Dill (1923–2015).

 Bayard Dill was an officer in the Bermuda Volunteer Engineers, a founding member of the Conyers, Dill & Pearman law firm (that played an important role in Bermuda's development as an offshore business centre), and a prominent politician who was knighted in 1951.
-He also played a key role in negotiating the agreement with the USA for its military and naval bases in Bermuda during the Second World War.
+He also played a key role in negotiating the agreement with the US for its military and naval bases in Bermuda during the Second World War.

 Ruth Dill was married to John Seward Johnson I, heir to the Johnson & Johnson fortune.
 Their children included Mary Lea Johnson Richards, John Seward Johnson II, and Diana Firestone.
 Diana Dill moved to the US, becoming an actress.
 She was married to actor Kirk Douglas, with whom she had two sons, actor and producer Michael Douglas, and producer Joel Douglas.
-His grandson, the Right Reverend Nicholas Dill (of the Anglican Church of Bermuda), was installed as Bishop of Bermuda on 29 May 2013.
+His great grandson, the Right Reverend Nicholas Dill (of the Anglican Church of Bermuda), was installed as Bishop of Bermuda on 29 May 2013.